2025bit011-cmyk/GROUPONE-WEBDESIGNLMS/README.md

 * **Byamugisga Lawrence:** Quality Assurance & Testing

 ## Accessing the Project
-The live site can be accessed at: [Insert your GitHub Pages Link Here]
+The live site can be accessed at: [https://2025bit011-cmyk.github.io/GROUPONE-WEBDESIGNLMS/]